tundish/blathnaid/blathnaid/book/chapters.rst

     before the fact, so much more liberally is he obliged to apply it thereafter.

-    So likewise the great Swindlers of our time.
+    And likewise the great Swindlers of our time.
     They wrap themselves in honours and titles beneath which they hope to cloak against our understanding.

     When with dismay we do discover them, what a spot they are in.
-    But the degree to which they succeed is entirely to the detriment of our own true history, our present safety, and our future culture.
+    But the degree to which they succeed is entirely to the detriment of our own true history, our present safety, and our future opportunity.

 So it's Ingomer
 ---------------